-Thierry, our friendly guide tries to sooth the first-morning bad news.
+Thierry, our friendly guide, tries to soothe the first-morning bad news.
 ‘It took me twice as long to cross the bridge this morning as it normally does.
-We are going to have to change our itinerary’.
+We are going to have to change our itinerary.’
 Bienvenue en France!

-As many of you who follow followsummer’s adventures, France is perhaps one of our most favourite and most-visited countries.
-Last December, we visited a part of France that we had never visited before, let alone even considered.
-Full of enticing, uninhabited beaches, UNESCO rainforests full of gushing waterfalls and lush plant life, ancient mangroves sitting beside vast sugar plantations producing sugar and Rum, and storied history of pirates, explorers, slavery and Napolean himself.
+As many of you who follow followsummer’s adventures, France is perhaps one of our favourite and most-visited countries.
+We recently explored a part of France that we had never visited before, let alone even considered.
+Full of enticing, uninhabited beaches, UNESCO rainforests full of gushing waterfalls and lush plant life, ancient mangroves sitting beside vast sugar plantations producing sugar and Rum, and the storied history of pirates, explorers, slavery and Napoleon himself.
 Where in France can you enjoy all of these things?

-And as the North American jet set thankfully has yet to discover Guadeloupe, it makes for a laid-back, sun-soaked vacation.
-Go on, order a Ti’Punch and eat your weight in the local cuisine and answer the Caribbean call by packing your suitcase and filling your travel itinerary with exploring Guadeloupe.
+And as the North American jet-set has yet to discover Guadeloupe, it makes for a laid-back, sun-soaked vacation.
+Go on, order a Ti’Punch, eat your weight in the local cuisine, and answer the Caribbean call by packing your suitcase and filling your travel itinerary with un petit Sejour Guadeloupe!

-The boundaries of the UNESCO listed World Biosphere Reserve, Le Parc Nationale de la Guadeloupe encompass a green and very wet area of 173 square kilometers and is one of the leading attractions of visiting the Basse-Terre’s tropical rainforest.
-Picnicking Sunday families enjoy the rushing rivers and share the park with active hikers on La Maison de la Forêt, and gushing waterfall enthusiasts frolic the Cascade au Écrevisse and the Carbet Falls (Les chutes du Carbet), a series of waterfalls on the Carbet River and perhaps one of the most visited tourist sites in Guadeloupe.
-Mountain thrill seekers will want to wander the summit of La Soufrière, an active volcano and the highest point in the park.
+The boundaries of the UNESCO-listed World Biosphere Reserve, Le Parc Nationale de la Guadeloupe encompass a green and very wet area of 173 square kilometres and are one of the leading attractions of visiting the Basse-Terre’s tropical rainforest.
+Picnicking Sunday families enjoy the rushing rivers and share the park with active hikers on La Maison de la Forêt.
+Gushing waterfall enthusiasts frolic the Cascade au Écrevisse and the Carbet Falls (Les chutes du Carbet), a series of waterfalls on the Carbet River and perhaps one of the most visited tourist sites in Guadeloupe.
+Mountain thrill-seekers will want to wander the summit of La Soufrière, an active volcano and the highest point in the park.
 Be sure to trek the Route de la Traversée to the twin side-by-side peaks of the Mamelles.
-The coastal wetland forests of the Grand Cul-de-Sac Marin Nature Reserve comprises almost half of Guadeloupe’s ancient mangrove swamps, some 21 square kilometers of marine and terrestrial landscape just waiting for you to discover.
+The coastal wetland forests of the Grand Cul-de-Sac Marin Nature Reserve comprise almost half of Guadeloupe’s ancient mangrove swamps, some 21 square kilometres of marine and terrestrial landscape just waiting for you to discover.
 We particularly enjoyed our sunset kayak tour with Yalode Canyon Kayak, and when the sun finally set over those ancient mangroves, we were utterly unprepared for the magic that ensued.

 Enjoy some History

 Continue your history lesson and walk in the footsteps of one of the ‘tribes’ that were corralled and herded up the ancient stairs of the Marché des Esclaves in Petit-Canal.
-Those stairs still vibrate today with the memory of all those African souls, traded and sold so far away from home.
-Such a complicated history of slavery all tied to the production and sale of sugar cane, which still accepted imported souls, selling them at this very market, up until 1794.
+The stairs still vibrate today with the collective memories of all those African souls traded and sold so far away from home.
+Such a complicated history of slavery was all tied to the production and sale of sugar cane, which still accepted imported souls, selling them at this market up until 1794.

 Marie-Galante: Beauty an Hour Away

-Guadeloupe, like many other Caribbean islands, is dotted with rum distilleries and sugar plantations, and you cannot leave the island without tasting some of her surprisingly easy-to-drink and readily available specialty.
+Like many other Caribbean islands, Guadeloupe is dotted with rum distilleries and sugar plantations.
+You cannot leave the island without tasting some of her surprisingly easy-to-drink and readily available specialties.
 Take a short ferry ride to the charming island of Marie-Galante and spend the day exploring her three different municipalities: the main Grand-Bourg, Capesterre, and Saint-Louis.
 At nearly any of Guadeloupe’s nine distilleries and every bar, you’ll find Ti’ Punch, a rum-based specialty of the French Antilles.

 We spent an intoxicating (literally!) morning at La Rhumerie Bielle, tasting Rhum Blancs and Vielle et des Liqueurs.
 And while you can indulge in mojitos and pina coladas aplenty, it’s the Ti’ Punch that the locals sip.
-To appreciate this drink, you need a very smooth rum: it’s the only ingredient besides cane sugar and lime juice and a spoon.
+To appreciate this drink, you need a very smooth rum: it’s the only ingredient besides cane sugar, lime juice, and a spoon.

 And ‘in the know,’ Thierry of Prestige Service insists that true Guadeloupians would never add sugar to their Ti’Punch!
 Be warned, though: the spirit is often of much higher proof, 50-59% and can pack a Ti’ PUNCH.
 Even if you don’t consider yourself a rum drinker, a sip of Ti’ Punch may turn you into one.